hyperhq/docs.hypercontainer.io/release_notes/latest.md

 # Version 0.8.1 (2017-05-10)

-This is a bug fix release includes:
+Bug fix:

-- Enable the vsock support, which works as the communication channel between host and guest.
+- Enable vSock, a communication channel between host and guest.
-- Fixes for Kubernetes CRI compatibility.
+- Kubernetes CRI compatibility issues.
-- Fixes on container IO streams.
+- Container IO stream issues.
-- Other general bug fixes.

-The detail of the issues addressed in 0.8.1 could be [found here][milestone-0.8.1]
+The detail of the issues addressed in 0.8.1 could be found [here][milestone-0.8.1]

 # Version 0.8 (2017-03-20)